tugul/FitnessTracker/README.md

 # FitnessTracker

-fully functional FitnessTracker application developed following Spring MVC tutorial by Bryan Hansen of PluralSight
+It is fully functional FitnessTracker application developed by following tutorial 'Introduction to Spring MVC.3' by Bryan Hansen of PluralSight.com